lecymeng/lecymeng.github.io/themes/hexo-theme-matery/README.md

 ### Modify website footer

 Website footer may need to be customized, and it is not convenient to make configuration information, So need to modify and process it by yourself.
-The changes are in the `/layout/_partial/footer.ejs` file, including the site, the theme used, the amount of traffic, and so on.
+The changes are in the `/layout/_partial/footer.ejs` file, including the site, the theme used, the amount of traffic and so on.

 ### Modify social links